OVERVIEW

 Good governance is one of the key pillars that drives the achievement of the Group’s objectives, provides the foundation for a high performing organisation and ensures the Group is well placed to respond to the ever-changing external environment.

 The Group believes that good governance goes beyond just adhering to a set of legal or statutory requirements, even though these requirements form the basis or foundation of governance.
-It is about doing what is right, always.
-This belief is important as the Group’s various stakeholders (internal and external) in today’s globalised and connected world expect the Group to go beyond expectation when it comes to its performance in the economic, legal, environmental and social sphere.
+It is about doing what is right, which is in line with Group’s T.E.A.M. values.
+This belief is important as the Group’s various stakeholders (internal and external) in today’s globalised and connected world expect the Group to go beyond expectations when it comes to its performance in the economic, legal, environmental and social spheres.
 Doing what is right requires the conviction of its people (from the Board to all employees), supported by effective policies, process and technologies.

 To support the continuous operations and achievement of the Group’s governance objectives, the Group has established the required infrastructure that defines the working relationship between the Board, the Group’s Management and its other stakeholders (leadership, directions, accountability and communication), provides clarity to internal control mechanism (authority, control and transparency) that supports the achievement of the Group’s objectives and goals while ensuring adequate resources are in place to support and execute the governance framework.
-The infrastructure includes, amongst others:
+To support effective and good governance, the following infrastructure have been established:

 The Group governance framework at minimal, conform to the requirements, statutory provisions, guidelines, principles and practices as articulated in, amongst others: